Link light rail: Stations

-As of 2025, the Link light rail system has 45 stations: 23 are served by the 1 Line, 10 are served by the 2 Line, and 12 are served by the T Line.
+As of 2026, the Link light rail system has 50 stations: 26 are served by the 1 Line, 27 by the 2 Line, and 12 by the T Line.
+A total of 13 stations between Lynnwood City Center and International District/Chinatown are shared by the 1 Line and 2 Line.
 All stations have weather canopies, signage, information kiosks, ticket vending machines, seating, electronic information displays, bicycle parking, and public artwork.
 Link, like many other light rail systems in the United States, uses proof-of-payment for fare validation with marked paid fare zones instead of turnstiles.
-All stations have accessible features and comply with requirements from the federal Americans with Disabilities Act of 1990 (ADA).
-These features include accessible seating, signage with Braille lettering, pathways, level boarding, and tactile paving on the edge of platforms.
+All stations have accessible features—including seating, signage with Braille lettering, pathways, level boarding, and tactile paving on the edge of platforms—and comply with requirements from the federal Americans with Disabilities Act of 1990 (ADA).

 Platforms for all lines have a minimum width of 12 ft each for a pair of side platforms and 20 ft for an at-grade center platform.
 The majority of stations on the 1 Line and 2 Line are grade-separated, either underground or elevated, on exclusive right-of-way.
 These stations have platforms that are 380 ft long to accommodate four-car trainsets and are connected to entrance structures at street level by stairs, elevators, and escalators.
 The Downtown Seattle Transit Tunnel comprises four stations that were built in the late 1980s by King County Metro and were jointly used with buses until 2019; their escalators and elevators are scheduled to be replaced by Sound Transit in the 2020s after several years of unplanned outages.
 Several sections of the 1 Line and 2 Line have at-grade stations, primarily in the Rainier Valley and SODO.
 T Line platforms are typically 90 ft long and at-grade with exits to adjacent sidewalks.
 Some stations also feature public restrooms, retail spaces, and designated busking areas.